revbayes/revbayes.github.io/tutorials/mcmc_troubleshooting/Priors.md

 {% assign conflict_script = "prior_conflict.Rev" %}

-Here we see an example of what can happen when priors are misspecified, i.e. when they conflict with either the data or the other priors.
+In this section we see an example of what can happen when priors are misspecified, i.e. when they conflict with either the data or the other priors.
 We have set up a toy analysis containing a phylogeny under an FBD prior, and estimating the origin time, speciation and extinction rates.
 The full details of the setup can be found in the `prior_conflict.Rev` file, but we will focus on the priors used.
 The prior for the origin time is:
 {{ conflict_script | snippet:"block#","2" }}
 The prior for the speciation rate is: